-In addition, we may require or permit the seller or servicer of a Mortgage to repurchase any Mortgage or (within six months of the issuance of the related PCs) substitute for any Mortgage a Mortgage of comparable type, unpaid principal balance, remaining term and yield, if there is a material breach of a representation or warranty by a seller or servicer as to that Mortgage.
-Substitutions of Mortgages typically do not occur.
+We may require or permit the seller or servicer of a Mortgage to repurchase any Mortgage if there is a material breach of a representation or warranty by a seller or servicer as to that Mortgage.

-Mortgage repurchases may also occur due to refinancings and modifications of Mortgages (including under our Relief Refinance and Enhanced Relief Refinance Programs and mortgage modification programs), defaults and delinquencies (which may increase during periods of economic recession), mortgage credit constriction, stricter underwriting standards that may inhibit refinancings, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
-See Freddie Mac - Our Relief Refinance and Mortgage Modification Programs and Risk Factors - Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds, - Substantial repurchases of Mortgages from PC Pools due to modifications, refinancings and other loss mitigation programs resulting from default or imminent default could materially affect PC prepayment speeds and - We have a backlog of repurchase requests to sellers and servicers and their fulfillment could affect PC prepayment speeds, Risk Factors - Credit Factors, Description of the Mortgages - Mortgage Purchase and Servicing Standards - Defaults and Delinquencies and The Trust Agreement - Repurchase and Substitution of Mortgages.
+Mortgage repurchases may also occur due to modifications of Mortgages (including under our mortgage modification programs), defaults and delinquencies (which may increase during periods of economic recession), mortgage credit constriction, stricter underwriting standards that may inhibit refinancings, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
+See Freddie Mac - Our Relief Refinance and Mortgage Modification Programs and Risk Factors - Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from Pools could materially affect Security prepayment speeds, - Increased Mortgage refinance, modification and other loss mitigation programs could materially affect Security prepayment speeds and - We have a backlog of repurchase requests to sellers and servicers and their fulfillment could affect Security prepayment speeds, Risk Factors - Credit Factors, Description of the Mortgages that back Securities - Mortgage Purchase and Servicing Standards - Defaults and Delinquencies and The Trust Agreement - Repurchase of Mortgages.

-A Mortgage repurchase will be treated as a prepayment in full of the Mortgage being repurchased and the entire principal amount of that Mortgage will be passed through to PC Holders on the appropriate Payment Date.
+A Mortgage repurchase will be treated as a prepayment in full of the Mortgage being repurchased and the entire principal amount of that Mortgage will be passed through to the related Holders on the appropriate Payment Date.

-In addition to representations and warranties for underwriting, our servicers are required to service loans in accordance with our guidelines.
+In addition to representations and warranties for underwriting, our servicers are required to service loans in accordance with our requirements.
 Similar to seller violations, we can require servicers to repurchase loans or provide alternative remedies in the case of servicing violations.
 For certain servicing violations, we typically first issue a notice of defect and allow the servicer a period of time to correct the problem.
-If the servicing violation is not corrected, we then may issue a repurchase request.
+If the servicing violation is not corrected, we then may issue a repurchase or alternative remedy request.
 See - General for more information regarding our representation and warranty framework.